 ISO 22000 is an internationally recognized food safety management standard that applies to any organization directly or indirectly involved in the food chain.
 This includes primary producers such as farms and fisheries, processors and manufacturers of packaged or canned foods, and restaurants, hotels, caterers and other businesses in which food is prepared.
 ISO 22000 can benefit companies that transport food, supply additives or packaging, or perform any other service related to food production.
 ISO 22000 through incorporated in the FSSC 22000 system requirements is independently GFSI approved.

-Catering, retail and storage and distribution activities are now also covered by FSSC certification, each of them to be audited along with their relevant technical specification.
+Catering, retail/wholesale and transport and storage services are now also covered by FSSC v4.1 certification, each of them to be audited along with their relevant technical specification.

 The registration process is the same for either program, but the FSSC 22000 program uses a prerequisite checklist for a much deeper dive into controls, records and methods, which does leads to a slight increase in auditing and reporting time (carefully read FSSC 22000 standard page for further details).
 But the basic audit process is the same two-step process:

 Sometimes called a document review, but in food safety terms in consists of an in-depth review of an organizations food safety management system including; FSMS, HACCP plans, GMP’s, Prerequisite requirements, operational Prerequisite requirements, Recall plans, and food safety team activity.
 Also dependent on local and international regulations, you will be required to present details to the auditor for review and inclusion in the audit report.

 It is not unusual for the stage one visit to extend to multiple days dependent on the complexity of products and programs as the breakdown of audit time is looked at as a single entity and not a direct division of time between stage one and two activities.